SimpsonRoss/Unssung/README.md

 ## Mistakes / Bugs

 - **Using session storage to hold user ID**
   This caused me a lot of headaches when trying to deploy, as it wasn't a scalable solution for a game where multiple players could be playing at one time.

-- **Bugs**
-There's a few bugs to iron out with song submissions and with player names showing in the games detail page.
+I've since used Redis to fix this, but it needs further testing.

+- **Player names not showing on the Game detail page** When the Game detail page loads it doesn't show the player names at first, and instead needs to be reloaded.
+I've attempted to use async/await to remedy this, but I'm yet to solve the issue.

+- **Spotify player not rendering fully in the Heroku deploy** Currently the Spotify player isn't rendering all the playlist details in the live deploy of the site.
+It works fine locally, so I need to dig into this further and investigate the API calls in Postman.

+- **No default avatar image**
+  If the user is missing an avatar image then it shows as a broken image link, so I'll need to add in a default avatar image for these scenarios.

+- **Submitting Spotify short links**
+  It's not currrenty possible to submit the short links Spotfy provides via the mobile app.
+Unfortunately they don't contain the track URI and therefore I've stuggled to parse them into something I can add to a playlist.
+This is something I need to investigate further.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->